paytm/courier-plugin-sdk-nodejs/README.md

 3) __getRequestUrl()__*:

 This extracts `pullFetchUrl` key from `this.getSettings()` and returns the value of it.
-If you want to specify any other key like `baseURL + pullURL`, override this function.
+If you want to specify any other key like `myAwesomeKey`, override this function.
+Ideally overriding this function just for changing key name is not preferred.

 4) __getRequestMethod()__*: